 - Some medicines are put into a bag of fluid which then drips into a vein through a small, thin plastic tube which is inserted into a vein in your arm or hand.
 This method allows the medicines to be diluted and they are less likely to irritate the vein as they get into the bloodstream.
 It may take several hours for a dose to drip into the bloodstream.
 Small pumps are often used to make sure the solution drips into the vein at exactly the correct rate.

 - In some cases, a longer thin plastic tube is placed into a deeper vein.
-This can be a central line in a vein in your chest or a peripheral line in your arm (sometimes called a PICC line).
+This can be a central line in a vein in your chest or a peripheral line in your arm.
 It can be left in place for months until the course of treatment is finished.
 This means you do not need repeated injections.
 Medicines can be injected or dripped through the line from time to time when a dose is due.
 This method of giving chemotherapy is being used more and more.
 You can also have blood samples taken via the line (which are often needed for testing during a course of chemotherapy treatment).
 Special care is needed to keep the line clean and free from blockage and infection.

 - Sometimes an infusion is given via a line over many days, or even weeks.